nouiz/jetpack/README.md

-#Machine Learning Jetpack - by [Startup.ML](http://startup.ml/)
+#Machine Learning Jetpack

 Machine learning tools are notorious for having byzantine dependencies and often academic code quality.
-Jetpack attempts to simplify the process of getting these tools on your local machine by leveraging Docker.
+At  [Startup.ML](http://startup.ml/) we have been using Docker to simplify the process of getting these tools on our machines.

 ## Currently supported tools